JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```
 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed
 ```
 UE 4.24 uses Vulkan drivers which can take up more GPU memory.
-If you get memory allocation errors, you can swithc to OpenGL with
+If you get memory allocation errors, you can switch to OpenGL with
 ```
 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed -opengl
 ```